 The German family Sigman originally made their home in Swabia, the modern region of Baden-Wurttemberg.
 The name means "son of Sieg," which is a diminutive of several personal names derived from the Old High German word "Sigu," meaning "victory," such as Siegfried, Siefmunt, and Siegbert.

-First found in Hopferstadt, Franconia, where Conrad Sigeman, the earliest recorded bearer of the name, was living in 1383.
+The surname Sigman was first found in Hopferstadt, Franconia, where Conrad Sigeman, the earliest recorded bearer of the name, was living in 1383.
 The young Sigman family was prominent during these early times, playing an important role in the development of medieval Swabian society.

 This web page shows only a small excerpt of our Sigman research.Another 141 words (10 lines of text) covering the years 1383, 1420, 1527, 1601, 1760, 1801, and 1833 are included under the topic Early Sigman History in all our PDF Extended History products and printed products wherever possible.

 Another 34 words (2 lines of text) are included under the topic Early Sigman Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Christoph Sigman, who settled in Philadelphia in 1738; Christoph Siegmann, a Hessian mercenary who settled in America after fighting in the Revolutionary War, Frederick Siegmann, who immigrated to Philadelphia in 1785.